o3de/o3de-extras/Gems/WarehouseAutomation/README.md

 The proximity sensor is an O3DE component with no corresponding visualization.
 It uses `AzPhysics::RayCastRequest` to check for collisions in its range and returns continuously the result of this test via `ProximitySensorNotificationBus`.
 Any O3DE component can connect to this bus and react to certain events.
 The sensor and the bus are also available for scripting in [ScriptCanvas](https://docs.o3de.org/docs/user-guide/scripting/script-canvas/).
 It is possible to set the frequency and the range of the sensor.
 The visualization beam can be disabled.

 The Gem was implemented primarily for [ROSCon2023Demo](https://github.com/RobotecAI/ROSCon2023Demo) project and it was separated for easier reuse in other works.
-More details about robotic simulations can be found in [ROS2 Gem documentation](https://docs.o3de.org/docs/user-guide/interactivity/robotics/).
+More details about robotic simulations can be found in [ROS 2 Gem documentation](https://docs.o3de.org/docs/user-guide/interactivity/robotics/).

 ## Screenshots